 My sister and some of my close friends were completing apprenticeships.
 All of them seemed to be enjoying their apprenticeships and the idea of taking on more responsibility, maturing and earning whilst learning seemed very appealing.
 Therefore I put a lot of time into searching for an apprenticeship.
 After a few months of searching and attending interviews, I found the position at the Edge Foundation.
 I decided to apply as the role was what I had been looking for and the organisations impact and intentions are meaningful to myself after my experiences with the UKs education system.
 After applying, I attended an interview with the training provider and two interviews with Edge.
 Approximately two to three weeks after applying I had been offered the job at Edge and did not hesitate in accepting the offer.

 From the word go I knew I had made the correct decision.
 Just walking into our offices in Westminster, was enough to make ‘the world of work’ feel much more glamorous than both sixth form and college.
-The team were all very welcoming and very quickly I became integrated within all departments and worked closely with every team member within the organisation.
+The team were all very welcoming and gave me plenty of time to settle in, but very quickly I became integrated within all departments and worked closely with every team member within the organisation and my opinion was immediately valued.
+However, be prepared!
+You’ll be treated like any other employee from day one, this means you’ll go through formal procedures such as indutions and meetings straight away.

 I have now completed my apprenticeship successfully and just in time for National Apprenticeship Week 2018.
 During #NAW18 I had my review where Edge offered me an extension on my contract which I was delighted to accept.
+I now work for Edge full time as a Marketing and Digital Communications Executive.
 We celebrated the completion of my apprenticeship with a small graduation, topped off by prosecco and doughnuts – which isn’t uncommon in the Edge offices!

 The team put together a small scrapbook filled with pictures from my time as an apprentice and messages of congratulations, which was a very kind gesture.